davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theStagecoach/registerDeadDriver.md

 "Excuse me, but what are you doing?" asked Lady Willsbourgh.

-"She's desecrating the poor fellow, that's what she's doing," the minister answered.
+"She's desecrating the poor fellow, that's what she's doing," said the minister.

-"Well, someone has to if we want to know how to get out of here," {{playerName}} complained.
+"Well, someone has to if we want to know how to get out of here," said {{playerName}}.

 She expected to find a map of sorts, but all she found was a weird looking ribbon made of grass in his breast pocket.